-The Summer Undergraduate Research Fellowship (SURF) Program, sponsored by Mayo Clinic Graduate School of Biomedical Sciences, is a great way to build your skills as a young scientist or test your inclinations toward research.
+The Summer Undergraduate Research Fellowship (SURF), sponsored by Mayo Clinic Graduate School of Biomedical Sciences, offers a great way to build your skills as a young scientist or test your inclinations toward research.

 Every year, at the end of the summer, we ask our SURF fellows to evaluate the program and share their experiences.
 They write about specific events in the laboratory, of course, but they often mention less tangible things:

 - Mentors.
 The daily experience of learning from Mayo Clinic faculty, postdoctoral fellows, graduate students, medical students and others who are farther along their career paths.